sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/RunsApi.md

 ## deleteTags

-> deleteTags(projectId, objectId, requestBody)
+> deleteTags(projectId, objectId, categoryName)

-Delete tags with the given IDs from the specified project-space.
+Delete tag with the given category from the object with the specified ID in the specified project-space.

-Delete tags with the given IDs from the specified project-space.
+Delete tag with the given category from the object with the specified ID in the specified project-space.

 ### Example